 Plan charging stops for low state of charge

 Charge between 10-60% for the fastest DC speeds.
-With the LFP battery, you can safely charge to 100% daily without degradation concerns, but the last 20% will be slow.
+With the LFP battery, the manufacturer generally allows charging to 100%, but the last 20% will be slow.
+Check your owner's manual for recommended charge limits.

 Use high-power chargers